Read time: 3 mins

 Replace them with an email and an action plan assigned to all stakeholders.

-Default to an asynchronous way for collaboration.
+Default to an asynchronous collaboration.

 Savings: 4 hours/week

-2/ Saying Yes to everything
+2. Saying Yes to everything

 Do you ever find yourself saying "yes" to tasks and meetings that come your way before even checking your calendar?